-Unauthorised absences, from this point on, have be referred to the Educational Inclusion and Partnership Team for consideration of further action.
-As such I need to make you aware that the outcome could be a Penalty Notice, payable directly to the Local Authority.
+Unauthorised absences are referred to the Educational Inclusion and Partnership Team for consideration of further action.
+The outcome could be a Penalty Notice, payable directly to the Local Authority.
 The Penalty Notice is £120 per parent/adult for each student to be paid within 28 days, decreasing to £60 if paid within 21 days.
 If the Penalty Notice is not paid within 28 days, the Local Authority may instigate legal proceedings under section 444 (1) of the Education Act 1996.
 If found guilty of an offence under this Act, parents will receive a criminal record and could be fined up to £1000.

-Please note that these fines are imposed by Northamptonshire County Council.
+Please note that these fines are imposed by Northamptonshire County Council and income does not benefit the school.

-We recognise that the vast majority of parents do not take family holidays in term time as they recognise the significant impact this can have on their child's education.
+We recognise that the majority of parents do not take family holidays in term time as they recognise the significant impact this can have on their child's education.
 We support the government's stance on trying to reduce the amount of school missed due to holidays and we hope that you will continue to support us by not planning a leave of absence during term time.